 (1) All variable rate debt, unless subject to an interest rate swap agreement, is shown at an assumed rate of 4.0% plus the fixed spread.
 All variable rate debt which is swapped to a fixed rate is shown at the fixed swap rate.
-As only a portion of principal on the 2018A-1, 2018B Tumpike Revenue Bonds (SIFMA Index Notes), Second Series of 2019, and Series of 2020 are swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.
+As only a portion of principal on the 2018A-1, 2018B Turnpike Revenue Bonds (SIFMA Index Notes), Second Series of 2019, and Series of 2020 are swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.
+Assumes that the entire principal amount of the Series A of 2020 Bonds are hedged during the term of such bonds although a de minimis amount thereof will be unhedged from time to time due to differing rounding conventions for such bonds and the related swap.